flynn/flynn/docs/content/languages/ruby.md

 ### Gems

-The primary use of the `Gemfile` is to declare gem dependenices.
+The primary use of the `Gemfile` is to declare gem dependencies.

 Here is an example `Gemfile` which could be used to deploy a Ruby application which depends on the `rack` gem: